 Martin Deeley is the owner of Florida Dog Trainer in Florida.
-Martin’s approach to training focuses on curating a relationship between the dog and their owner to reinforce healthy behaviors in dogs on and off-leash.
+Martin’s approach to training focuses on curating a relationship between the dog and its owner to reinforce healthy behaviors in dogs on and off-leash.
 Most particularly, Martin excels when working with behaviorally challenged dogs and dogs being trained as gun dogs.
 The Florida Dog Trainer program offers one on one training and boarding while training programs.

 Originally from England, Martin has been recognized for 35 years for his work in various fields of dog training.
 Martin is the co-founder of the International Association of Canine Professionals, is an American Ambassador for the Animal Foundation Platform, has received awards for training military dogs, and has been named by Garden and Gun Magazine as one of the top Six Gun Dog Trainers in South East USA!

-Martin is a certified:
+Martin is certified: